Solcany/latent_space_cartography_web/src/content/headless_log/latent_space_projection/index.md

 #### Seeing multidimensional noise

 I created this visualisation of a sample from a multidimensional space.
-Each point in the sphere represents a random point of a 128 dimensional space.
+Each point in the sphere represents a random point of a 128 dimensional space reduced to 3 dimensions.
 Each point is a seed that a generative neural network could interpret as an image.
 The goal here is to have a basic visual representation of the space I'm working witth.